West Australian Ballet: Early days

-I did not give regular lessons at her studio, but I helped her with advice and with the corrections of her productions.
-By the way she was an excellent producer.
-And the first one I worked with her on was Cinderella and the music was by James Penberthy...It was not a very big company but it was big enough to put on small ballets....We worked slowly with performances but the Company was not officially registered.
-It took us a few years until the Company became registered, which was in 1957 [the WAB website mentions 1959 as the year].
-During this time the Company didn't have many performances because there was no government subsidy and all our dancers were working without a salary...

 1970s and 1980s

-In 1969, Rex Reid took over as artistic director as the company became firmly established as the State ballet company.
+In 1969, Rex Reid took over as artistic director as the company became established as the state ballet company.
 In 1970, moving to North Fremantle Town Hall, where they remained until 1980, nine dancers received full-time contracts.
-In the same year company also went on its first international tour to New Guinea.
+In the same year the company also went on its first international tour to New Guinea.
 Luis Moreno succeeded Reid as artistic director in 1973, followed by Robin Haigin 1977, Garth Welch in 1979 and Barry Moreland in 1983.
 Moreland went on to remain in the position for 15 years.

 Although the company continued to develop both its repertoire and technical and performance standards for the dancers, as well as enjoying many successes, the financial strains on the company also continued to grow.
-At times during the 1980s, there were doubts as to whether the company could continue.
+At times during the 1980s, there were doubts the company could continue.